Katherine Collins: Neil the Horse

-Collins's most notable creation is Neil the Horse.
+Collins is known as the creator of Neil the Horse.
 The series ran in Canadian newspapers from 1975-1982 via the Great Lakes Publishing syndicate located in Toronto.
 It subsequently appeared in fifteen comic book issues from 1983–1988, published by Aardvark-Vanaheim/Renegade Press.

-The drawing style is based on Disney comics, as well as early twentieth-century Sunday pages.
-The motto for the series was "Making the World Safe for Musical Comedy," and many issues of the comic book feature the characters singing and dancing.
-When the characters are shown dancing, it is to original choreography.

-Collins took a vaudevillian approach to the work, emulating early twentieth-century hardbound children's annuals, changing the storytelling approach repeatedly within each issue.
-The work morphed from comic strip, comic book, and illustrated prose, and contained sheet music, crossword puzzles, joke pages, and more.
-In the letters columns, the characters "answered" the mail.
-The book also featured paper dolls and fashion pages, in the tradition of Katy Keene.

 Collins's efforts to continue the project in print were unsuccessful.
 It was optioned for film and television in cooperation with Zorro Productions, but the work did not make it to the screen.

-In 1982 Collins wrote the book, music, and lyrics for a two-and-a-half-hour radio musical called Neil and the Big Banana that was twice broadcast in five episodes, in Canada on CBC Radio.
-Collins also played the part of Neil.

-When comics scholars examine Collins's work, specifically Neil the Horse, it has been said that her comics are “Rooted in the North American independent comics scene”, bringing to life “forgotten elements of comics memory (girls’ comics, childish funny animals) that are in many ways antithetical to the “grown up” image of comics that was being cultivated contemporaneously”.
-In response to these assertions that Neil the Horse appears to be heavily rooted in nostalgia, Collins herself has noted that it never occurred to her that these comics were looking back at all but were rather an alternative approach to real life.
+Referring to Neil the Horse, Maaheen Ahmed wrote that Collins's work is “Rooted in the North American independent comics scene,” bringing to life “forgotten elements of comics memories (girls’ comics, childish funny animals) that are, in many ways, antithetical to the “grown up” image of comics that was being cultivated contemporaneously”.
+In response to assertions that Neil the Horse appears to be heavily rooted in nostalgia, Collins herself has noted that it never occurred to her that these comics were looking back at all, but were rather an alternative approach to real life.

 Later career

-Collins’s career abruptly ended following her transition in the early 1990s, a time where she faced ostracization from the comics community.
-During part of this hiatus period, Collins worked as a support worker for people with mental and physical disabilities from 2007 until 2016 when she retired for health reasons.

-In recent years, Collins’s work has seen a resurgence in popularity and recognition.
-In 2017, her work was republished by Conundrum Press in an anthology titled The Collected Neil the Horse, featuring all fifteen issues of the Neil the Horse comic book, the weekly comic strips, and various other pieces of her work over the course of her career.
+In the past few years, Collins's work has experienced a notable resurgence in popularity and recognition.
+In 2017, Conundrum Press republished her work in an anthology titled 'The Collected Neil the Horse,' which features all fifteen issues of the Neil the Horse comic book, along with the weekly comic strips and other significant pieces from her career.